top of page

 Character Profiling Tools in Lowerated Script Writer

-• Create detailed character profiles (name, age, arc, goal, background, relationships)
+• Create detailed character profiles (name, age, arc, goal, background, relationships).

-• Keep versions of your characters as they evolve
+• Keep versions of your characters as they evolve.

 Lowerated Script Writer